 My mother visits bimonthly.
 She comes over and I rush to get a blender, buy the best vacuum sealer, do the dishes, and get cleaning.
 Last time I broke my blender RIGHT BEFORE she came over and had to buy a new one.
-I then asked myself, Is Nutribullet worth than Ninja?
+I then asked myself, is any of this worth it?

 I look forward to her visits for a number of reasons.
 The first one being (finger on my cheek, grin) because I love my Mom and enjoy every moment of her presence.
 The others are the WAM she gives my kids (20$ walking around money), the pool at the only 5 star places she will stay in (we are getting limited in the ones that still allow my kids), the dinners out on her (gotta love not McDonalds with 5 kids), and of course the catching up we do in the car on the way to various sporting events the kids are insistently dragging her too.
 I have my one greatest reason.
 My house is clean.

 My family knows that the week before my mother arrives is clean up time.
 We start with their rooms and work our way around the house.
 The day before she arrives, I usually still pull an all nighter for finishing touches, floor waxing, crayon removal etc… I don’t skimp on anything.
 Closets are done, floors are done, I check to make sure the kids made their beds with sheets not just the comforters pulled over the mattress.
 Really are my kids the only kids in the world that would truly rather sleep on bare mattresses than sheets?